Dental professional in blue gloves holding a cracked and damaged full upper denture plate

 Your jawbone and gum tissue change shape over time after tooth loss.
 A denture that fits well when it was first made may not fit correctly years later.
 Poor fit puts uneven stress on the denture base, which also increases the risk of cracking.
 In these cases, even a repaired denture may continue to break until your dentist addresses the fit issue.

-If your denture broke or no longer fits well, the team at NOLA Dentures and General Dentistry in Gretna, LA, can help.
+Replacing old dentures: If your denture has broken or no longer fits well, the team at NOLA Dentures and General Dentistry in Gretna, LA, can help.
 Call us at (504) 392-5104 or book an evaluation online.